Skip to main content

 noise Level44 dB

 The Midea 20-Pint proves that smart dehumidifier features do not require a $300 price tag.
-At $159.99, it is the most affordable Wi-Fi-connected dehumidifier worth recommending, and the MSmartHome app delivers the core smart functionality that matters: remote humidity monitoring, target humidity adjustment, scheduling, and push notifications when the tank needs emptying.
-Reviewers describe the app as "straightforward and functional" — it lacks the polish of LG's ThinQ, but it covers the essentials reliably.
+At $178.99, it is the most affordable Wi-Fi-connected dehumidifier worth recommending, and the MSmartHome app delivers the core smart functionality that matters: remote humidity monitoring, target humidity adjustment, scheduling, and push notifications when the tank needs emptying.
+Reviewers describe the app as "straightforward and functional" — it may lack the polish of some premium apps, but it covers the essentials reliably.

 Voice assistant support through Amazon Alexa and Google Assistant is a genuine bonus at this price point.
 Reviewers with smart home setups use commands like "Alexa, turn on the dehumidifier" when they notice condensation on windows, or build routines that activate the Midea alongside other connected devices.
 The integration works reliably according to customer feedback, with minimal connectivity drops after initial setup.

 The 20-pint daily capacity and 1,500 sq. ft. coverage rating make the Midea ideal for bedrooms, bathrooms, small apartments, home offices, and laundry rooms.
-At 44 dB — tied with the LG PuriCare for quietest in our lineup — it runs comfortably overnight in a bedroom.
+At 44 dB — the quietest in our lineup — it runs comfortably overnight in a bedroom.
 Several reviewers specifically mention using it in nurseries and noting that it does not disturb sleep.
 The compact footprint and lighter weight make it genuinely portable, easy to move between rooms as seasonal needs change.

 The trade-off is capacity.
 In persistently high humidity conditions — above 65-70% relative humidity — the 20-pint rating means the Midea works harder and longer to bring levels down compared to a 50-pint unit.
 Reviewers in very humid climates recommend it for managing humidity in a single room rather than tackling a large, damp basement.
 For its intended use case — affordable, connected moisture control in moderately sized spaces — the Midea 20-Pint is a smart investment that reviewers consistently praise for its feature-to-price ratio.